Why US-China Trade War Might Be Good For Bitcoin

-I know this might sound awkward and absurd to some people, but I do believe a trade war between the U.S. and China (assuming they keep escalating) would actually be good for Bitcoin and the rest of the crypto market.
+I know this might sound awkward and absurd to some people, but I do believe a trade war between the US and China (assuming they keep escalating) would actually be good for Bitcoin and the rest of the crypto market.
 You might be wondering “how” or “why” so let me explain.

 First of all, we live in a post-pandemic era where trust between countries has become very different compared to a year or two years ago.
-We don’t live in the same situation like it was.
-Many countries have lost their trust to China and the public sentiment around them has also changed.
+We don’t live in the same situation as it was.
+Many countries have lost their trust in China and the public sentiment around them has also changed.
 Interestingly, many countries also don’t trust the U.S. leadership under Donald Trump and things might not become very different under Joe Biden either.

 You Can Always Bend Politicians

-And due to ever-escalating trade war, I can see that both countries will also try to gain massive worldwide sympathy as much as they can get.
-Take a look at Indonesian’s defense minister, Prabowo, who was banned by the U.S. government for 2 decades due to human rights issues.
-But now the U.S. suddenly changed its own rule and issued a visa to Prabowo simply because the U.S. wants to get Indonesian government’s sympathy against China.
+And due to the ever-escalating trade war, I can see that both countries will also try to gain massive worldwide sympathy as much as they can get.
+Take a look at Indonesia’s defense minister, Prabowo, who was banned by the U.S. government for 2 decades due to human rights issues.
+But now the U.S. suddenly changed its own rule and issued a visa to Prabowo simply because the U.S. wants to get the Indonesian government’s sympathy against China.

 And this kind of thing will become much more common in the future.
-Both countries will support each other oppositions.
+Both countries will support each other opposition.
 The U.S. will support Taiwan, the protesters in Hong Kong, and many others that can strategically put some type of social and political pressure on the Chinese government.
 On the other hand, the Chinese government might also support anything that can put some kind of international pressure on U.S. politics.

 The Crypto Industry Might Benefit

 As for the crypto industry, it can surely benefit from this trade war.
 You can imagine that the U.S. is probably thinking of relaxing crypto regulations due to the Chinese government issuing its own digital yuan with its own private blockchain system.
-There are people already saying that established stablecoins like PAX and USDC might become the face of digital dollar to compete against the Chinese government.
+There are people already saying that established stablecoins like PAX and USDC might become the face of the digital dollar to compete against the Chinese government.
 There are also people who have been saying that big crypto projects will be exempted from very tight SEC rules due to how they want to attract blockchain startups into the country.